 Angelina’s (Brunch, dessert, or hot chocolate)

-There are a few Angelina’s scattered around Paris.
-My favorites are the rue Rivoli and the Luxembourg Gardens locations.
 I don’t mind waiting in line at the rue Rivoli location because the 1900’s tearoom is so elegant.
 All of the locations have the famous hot chocolate (like a melted chocolate bar in a cup).
 I also enjoy their desserts and brunch.
+(It's a good thing to do before the Secrets and Charms bike tour, it’s very close to where the bike tour starts, or stop by after you visit the Louvre.)

 https://www.angelina-paris.fr/

-Restaurants in Ile de St Louis
+Restaurants on Ile de St Louis

 Le Saint Regis